theJYC/checkedin./misc/debuglog.md

 The list is organised in the order of priority.

+### Why is there no time input?

+This is a functionality that will be implemented.
+This was brought to the author's awareness upon iterations after iterations.

 ### When page reloads/refreshes, the daysLeft function needs to do a recalculation from the current date (not the date on which the card was created)

 e.g. if the user submitted the profile today for a duedate of 'tomorrow', daysLeft should display 'today' if the user goes on and refreshes CheckedIn tomorrow.
 Currently, daysLeft is a static variable that needs to be updated every time the user is accessing CheckedIn.